9dots/9dots.io-pages/Os7tKXc.md

 published: false
 type: lesson
 title: Product Design Brainstorming
+objective:
-objective: SWBAT explain the step of the design thinking process and generate ideas for a product to creating using the Little Bits
+  - Explain the step of the design thinking process
+  - Generate ideas for a product to creating using the Little Bits
 org: 9dots
 id: "9dots-Os7tKXc"
 attachments: